Handbook & Supply Lists

 - Universal hand-signal: an uplifted hand by staff asks students to stop talking and attend to the speaker, showing that they are ready to listen by raising their own hand in response.

 - Rule Creation: At the beginning of the school years, each classroom will create and post classroom expectations using the SOAR acronym.
 These expectations need to be explicitly taught to students and communicated home.

 - Take a Break: A positive, respectful, and supportive teaching strategy used to help a child who is just beginning to lose self-control to regain it so they can do their best learning.

 - Buddy Room: A positive respectful teaching strategy used to help a student when “take a break” isn’t working.

-Student Rewards and Recognition: Research states that in order for rewards to be most effective, they need to be varied.
-Our goal is to move students from needing abundant tangible rewards to increase positive behavior to teaching them how it feels when they do earn these rewards that turns into the intrinsic reward feeling.
+Student Rewards and Recognition: Research states that for rewards to be most effective, they need to be varied.
+Our goal is to move students from needing daily tangible rewards to increase positive behavior to teaching them how it feels when they do earn these rewards that turns into the intrinsic reward feeling.
 Meeting students where they are at in their learning to have everyone feel that success in their learning environments.
 Therefore, we feel our students are ready for the following reward process.
 We will continue to seek parental support as we reward and guide our children.

-Eagle Celebration: Eagle Celebration is a once a trimester, full school assembly to help build community.
-During the assembly, we celebrate the great things happening throughout the school.
-After the assembly students are rewarded for their hard work with some free choice time back in their classrooms at the end of the day.
+Eagle Celebration: Eagle Celebration is a once a trimester, full school assembly to help build school community.
+During the assembly, we celebrate the wonderful activities and achievements happening throughout the school.
+After the assembly, students are rewarded for their hard work with some free choice time back in their classrooms at the end of the day.